rshin808/quickPython/Built-in Datatypes/README.md

 * ^  - exclusive or

 ##Strings
 Strings in Python can be written with " or ' wrapping the string.
 Having both allows users to include " or ' within the string as well.
-Strings can also be concatted to other strings with +.
+Strings can also be concatenated to other strings with +.
 Strings can also be split and indexed by.

 Example String:
 ```python